slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Finding a place to die is an important thing to do.

-> *"A man dies when he stops working."
+> *"A man dies when he stops working." (...)
+"Everybody wants to go to heaven, but nobody wants to die."
--- Proverb*
+-- Proverbs*

 > *"All God does is watch us and kill us when we get boring.
 We must never, ever be boring."
 -- Chuck Palahniuk*